themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 FastMail also offers a custom notification extension, which allows an SMS to be sent based on incoming messages.
 This requires the [purchase of SMS credits](https://www.FastMail.fm/go/purchasesms) for 12 cents each, and rules to utilize this extension [can be created via the GUI or by Sieve script](https://www.FastMail.fm/help/receive/advancedforwarding.html).

-This just scratches the surface of FastMail's Sieve implemetation, but spend some time browsing through the extension documentation linked above, and you will see how powerful this language is.
+This just scratches the surface of FastMail's Sieve implementation, but spend some time browsing through the extension documentation linked above, and you will see how powerful this language is.
 Gabe  [previously wrote up](http://www.macdrifter.com/2013/11/server-side-mail-rules.html) how he uses his server-side rules too, and it is easy to find some inspiration there.

 At the time of this writing, you are cannot use the web interface to adjust your rules once you edit your Sieve script manually, but the [beta server](https://beta.FastMail.fm/) does provide a way to have your cake and eat it too, through the use of "blocks" that combine auto-generated Sieve with user-created additions.
 Soon enough, they will roll this out to all customers.